seanjgildea/AwsSolutionsArchitectGuide/SpecifySecureApplicationsAndArchitectures.md

 ## 3.2 Determine how to secure data.

 Data in Transit
+- Create an Origin Access Identity (OAI) for CloudFront and grant access to the objects in your S3 bucket to that OAI.
 - SSL over web
 - VPN for IPsec
 - IPsec over AWS Direct Connect